Joseph-DeChicchis/hackduke2016/README.md

 # hackduke2016

-This is the front end code (iOS app) for a project at HackDuke 2016 called GiveMeGreen.
+This is the frontend code (iOS app) for a project at HackDuke 2016 called GiveMeGreen.
 We won the Coinbase sponsored Best use of the Bitcoin or Ethereum blockchains APi prize.

 DevPost linked here:
 https://devpost.com/software/givemegreen